Here’s a selection of some of the best known articles on Croatia from 2013.

 The walled city of Dubrovnik is one of 2013’s must-see places.
 But I was lucky to get there for a week’s holiday exploring Croatia’s shoreline before the rush.

 The article: Dub star: Croatia’s beautiful Dalmatian Coast

-Handbag.com advises its readers to holiday like beyoncé and jay-z on the croatian island of hvar
+Handbag.com advises its readers to holiday like beyoncé and jay-z on the croatian island of hvar (link no longer works)

 Sarah Jordan, Handbag.com, 30th January 2013

 “The jewel of the Adriatic” is indeed a picture-perfect city.
 With whitewashed walls, melt-between- the-toes sand and boats bobbing on a crystal harbour, Dubrovnik’s Old Town is a camera-magnet.

 Guy Needham, Stuff.co.nz, 30th January 2013